Joe-Robertson/Joe-Robertson.github.io/goals/index.md

 - Learn how to take decent photos
 - Learn how to take a decent video and upload it to YouTube to get some views
 - Finish Bobby Fisher's guide to chess
-- Start a lette box at school
+- Start a letter box at school
 - Become an excel wizard
 - Make a playlist on excel
 - Apply for Google Summer of Code